This Privacy Policy explains how RehabPath handles information when you use the RehabPath mobile app on iOS or Android.

 RehabPath may store the following information locally on your device:

-- Your selected rehabilitation program.
+- Your selected rehabilitation program or custom plan.

 - Program progress, exercise completion, skipped exercises, confidence entries, milestones, and activity logs.